zammad/zammad-documentation/admin/console/working-on-users.rst

    >> u.save!

-You need to find the User-ID of the user first for this.
+You need to find the user ID of the user first for this.

 Set admin rights for user
 -------------------------